 where $\gamma=\mu\alpha/k$, $F_L (\gamma;kr)$ and $G_L (\gamma;kr)$ are the regular and irregular Coulomb wave functions, respectively.
 These are incorporated in our code using the subroutines of Ref.~\cite{Salvat}.
 Finally, $\Delta_L = \sigma_L + \hat{\delta}_L$ is a global phase shift that contains the Coulomb phase shift, $\sigma_L= \arg \Gamma(1+L +i\gamma)$, and an additional phase shift, $\hat{\delta}_L$, that incorporates the effect of the strong interaction (but not equal to the pure strong phase shift~\cite{joachain1975quantum}).

-The resulting phase shifts $\hat{\delta}_L$ (with Coulomb effects) using the WS potentials are compared in Fig.~\ref{fig:phaseshifts} (dotted blue lines) to the experimental data extracted from~\cite{Arvieux:1974fma} as functions of the kinetic energy of the incident proton in the laboratory frame, $T_p= E (m_p+m_d)/m_d$, with $m_p$ and $m_d$ the proton and deuteron mass, respectively.
+The resulting phase shifts $\hat{\delta}_L$ (with Coulomb effects) using the WS potentials are compared in Fig.~\ref{fig:phaseshifts} (dotted blue lines) to the experimental data extracted from Ref.~\cite{Arvieux:1974fma} as functions of the kinetic energy of the incident proton in the laboratory frame, $T_p= E (m_p+m_d)/m_d$, with $m_p$ and $m_d$ being the proton and deuteron masses, respectively.

-From Fig.~\ref{fig:phaseshifts} we observe a general good agreement of the results using the WS potential given in~\cite{Jennings:1985km} and the experimental phase shifts, with sizable deviations in the $S=1/2,L=1$ and $S=3/2,L=2$ cases.
-It is important to notice that in the $S=3/2,L=0$ channel the phase shift starts at $\pi$ and decreases, signature of the bound state found in that channel (see Table~\ref{tab:potential}).
+From Fig.~\ref{fig:phaseshifts} we observe a general good agreement of the results using the WS potential given in Ref.~\cite{Jennings:1985km} with the experimental phase shifts, except sizable deviations in the $S=1/2,L=1$ and $S=3/2,L=2$ cases.
+It is important to notice that in the $S=3/2,L=0$ channel the phase shift starts at $\pi$ and decreases, a signature of the bound state in that channel (see Table~\ref{tab:potential}).
 However, the existence of such a state is dubious, and the attractive nature of this channel can be questioned due to the ambiguity of $\pi$ in the extraction of the scattering phase shifts.

 For this reason we try an alternative parametrization of the same experimental phase shifts but reinterpret the $S=3/2, L=0$ channel.
 On one hand we would like to use a simple form of the potentials with a lesser number of parameters than the WS parametrization.
 Therefore, we use a Gaussian form, \be V_{\textrm{Gauss}}(r) = \bar{V}_0 \ \exp \left( - \frac{r^2}{r_G^2} \right) \ , \ee where the potential strength $\bar{V}_0$ and the potential range $r_G$ are parameters depending on $S$ and $L$.